sujala/test-idm/doc/release_notes/3_18/deployment.rst

 .. csv-table:: Configuration Changes
    :header: "Name", "Description", "DefaultValue", "Story", "File"

-   None,
+   feature.use.subtree.delete.control.for.subtree.deletion.enabled, 'Whether to use subtree delete control for subtree deletion.', true, `CID-736`_, reloadable

 -------
 Updates
 -------
 These properties are changes to the default settings for existing properties

 .. csv-table:: Configuration Changes
    :header: "Name", "Description", "DefaultValue", "Story", "File"

    feature.enforce.password.policy.history, 'Whether or not to enforce password policy history', true, CID-1287, reloadable feature.maintain.password.history, 'Whether or not to maintain password history.
 If history enforcement is enabled, this is always true', true, CID-1287, reloadable

 -------
 Deleted